Graham Shannon

 Hugh Graham Shannon (13 June 1869 – 17 October 1912) was a New Zealand rugby union player.
 Graham Shannon as he was commonly called was educated at Wellington College and later farmed in the Manawatu region.

 He played at Halfback and represented the Manawatu Rugby Union at provincial level from 1890 to 1894 and had a NZ trial in 1893.
 He played club rugby for Marton and Feilding.

-He was not an original selection but was called into the New Zealand national side on their 1893 tour of Australia due to the withdrawal of William Elliott and Charles Caradus.
+He was not an original selection but was called into the New Zealand national rugby union team on their 1893 tour of Australia due to the withdrawal of William Elliott and Charles Caradus.
 He played in six matches including one as a wing-forward.
 He scored 9 points for New Zealand from 3 tries: